HerringtonDarkholme/selector-util-jvm/README.md

 *By saying that A is `sub-selector` of B, it means in every dom, the set of elements matching A is a subset of that matching B*

+Thread Safety
+====

+The code base has no synchronization or lock.
+However, it does not have mutable states nor writing operations.
+It is thread safe as long as library users keep reading operations safe.